CommonEconomist/CommonEconomist.github.io/README.md

 * [When a Tree Falls in the Forest: Conflict Event Size and Media Reporting ](http://ssrn.com/abstract=2805949)

 ### Replications
-These are a number of studies that I have replicated as I found them interesting, or they were relevant to my own research projects (a sort of drive-by falsification).
+Below are a number of studies that I have replicated (often the result of testing out things in R).
 More information on each study and the replication effort can be found at the respective page.

 * ["Mortality in Iraq Associated with the 2003–2011 War and Occupation"](https://github.com/CommonEconomist/Replications/tree/master/2013_Hagopian_et_al)